 - Most, but not all, people who die by suicide exhibit warning signs.
 Refrain from describing a suicide as “inexplicable” or “without warning.”

 - Avoid quoting police or other first responders about the causes of suicide.
-Instead, seek advice from suicide prevention experts such as the National Suicide Prevention Lifeline.
+Instead, seek advice from suicide prevention experts such as the 988 Suicide & Crisis Lifeline.

 - Do not refer to suicide as “successful,” “unsuccessful,” or a “failed attempt.”
 Use phrases and words, “died by suicide,” “completed suicide,” or “killed him/herself.”

-- In online coverage, include hyperlinks to resources, such as suicide warnings and risk factors, or to the National Suicide Prevention Lifeline to help inform readers and reduce risk of contagion.
+- In online coverage, include hyperlinks to resources, such as suicide warnings and risk factors, or to the 988 Suicide & Crisis Lifeline to help inform readers and reduce risk of contagion.

 - Websites and bloggers should develop policies and procedures for safe message board comments and monitor for hurtful messages or comments from posters who may be in crisis.
 It might be helpful for webmasters, bloggers or message board moderators to post the National Suicide Prevention Lifeline information in the first comment box in any story about suicide.